 Resource Category Assigned to:

 Classified Personnel Classified Senate

 Full-Time Faculty Positions Academic Senate

+Computers and Related Instructional Technology Taskforce

-Equipment Technology Technology Effectiveness Committee
+Equipment

-Instructional Equipment Deans Council
+Other Instructional Equipment Deans Council

 Instructional Supplies Deans Council

-Facility Improvements of Capital Projects Campus Use Development and Safety
+Facility Improvements, including capital Campus Use Development and Safety

-Committee
+projects Committee

 Non-Instructional Equipment Business Services Council

 Professional Development Professional Development Committee

-Each committee reviews and ranks each request, and then sends those recommendations to the Planning and Budget Council (PBC).
+Each committee hears presentations from constituents, and reviews and ranks each request.
+The committee chair then sends those recommendations to the Planning and Budget Council (PBC).
 The PBC reviews and discusses the committees' findings and rankings, and then sends its final recommendations to the college president.
-There are opportunities at PEPC and PBC for those programs requesting resources to provide additional input in support of their requests.
+There are opportunities at all review committees for those programs requesting resources to provide additional input in support of their requests.
 Finally, the college's Executive Team reviews all resource requests prior to finalizing and communicating the prioritized lists to the campus community.

-Central to the creation of an integrated program review, planning and resource allocation is the evaluation of the process.
+Central to the creation of an integrated program review, planning and resource allocation process is the evaluation of the process.
 Each spring semester, PEPC members take time to assess the efficiency and effectiveness of the process and to make the required modifications.
 Members discuss the relevancy of the data provided to each program, the readability and accessibility of the data, and the timeline for completing the program effectiveness reports, and the manner and timing of the review of each program.
-For example, in order to improve the efficacy of the program review process, PEPC will be considering moving away from the current fillable pdf format, to the use of the existing eLumen program review product, which is fully integrated with the Student Learning Outcome assessment data for each program.
+For example, in order to improve the efficacy of the program review process, PEPC will be moving away from the current fillable PDF form, to the use of the existing eLumen program review product, which is fully integrated with the Student Learning Outcome assessment data for each program.
+(6.A.12)